-Outdoor Education Mentorship Project: Once-a-week Living-in-Maine students spend an afternoon with elementary school students, sharing their expanding skills and excitement for the outdoors with the younger children.
+Outdoor Education Mentorship: Once a week Living-in-Maine students spend an afternoon with elementary school students, sharing their expanding skills and excitement for the outdoors with younger children.
 We work with teachers to support curriculum and meet standards.

-Cottage Industry Project: Many resources in our bioregion can be turned into small scale regenerative enterprises.
-Students acquire skills in a number of cottage industries: maple sugaring, custom sawing with a portable mill, mushroom farming, pottery making, beekeeping, creating herbal products, vegetable farming, and dairy production
+Cottage Industry Skills: Many resources in our bioregion can be turned into small scale regenerative enterprises.
+Students acquire skills in a number of cottage industries: maple sugaring, custom sawing with a portable mill, mushroom farming, pottery making, beekeeping, creating herbal products, vegetable farming, and dairy production.

 The Solo: Near the end of the semester each student embarks on a two-day wilderness solo.
 Equipped with the skills they have acquired throughout the semester, students will be confident and “at home” in the natural world.
 The solo celebrates all they have learned and achieved.